ytakefuji/freedns/README.md

 You should modify USERNAME, PASSWORD, and UPDATE_DOMAIN in freedns.py respectively.

-Use crontab -e to activate crontab every minute to maintain the dynamic DNS.
+Use crontab -e to activate crontab

+The following setting in crontab, every minute to maintain the dynamic DNS.

-In crontab, * * * * * python xxx/freedns.py >/dev/null
+ * * * * * python xxx/freedns.py >/dev/null

-xxx is <path to the freedns.py>
+xxx is "path to the freedns.py"